 '''

 Get an installed chaincode package from a peer.

-Usage:

 peer lifecycle chaincode getinstalledpackage [outputfile] [flags]

+Flags:

+The fully qualified path to the connection

 --connectionProfile string

-The fully qualified path to the connection.

 →profile that provides the necessary connection information for the network.
 Note:

 →currently only supported for providing peer connection information

+--help help for getinstalledpackage

+--output-directory string The output directory to use when writing a.

 -h, --help

-help for getinstalledpackage

---output-directory string The output directory to use when writing a.

 →chaincode install package to disk.
 Default is the current working directory.

 --package-id string The identifier of the chaincode install package --peerAddresses stringArray The addresses of the peers to connect to

---tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root.
+--tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root,

 →cert files of the peers to connect to.
-The order and number of certs specified.
+The order and number of certs specified

 ⇒should match the --peerAddresses flag

 Global Flags:

 --cafile string

 Path to file containing PEM-encoded.

-\rightarrowtrusted certificate(s) for the ordering endpoint
+→trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509...

 →public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

-Use mutual TLS when communicating with.
+Use mutual TLS when communicating with

 →the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

---keyfile string
+--kevfile string

-Path to file containing PEM-encoded.
+Path to file containing PEM-encoded

 →private key to use for mutual TLS communication with the orderer endpoint

+-o, --orderer string

 Ordering service endpoint

--o, --orderer string

-⇒validating the TLS connection to the orderer.

---tls

-Use TLS when communicating with the

-(continues on next page)

-→orderer endpoint

 '''

+''' --ordererTLSHostnameOverride string The hostname override to use when →validating the TLS connection to the orderer. --tls Use TLS when communicating with the →orderer endpoint '''